A contemporary icon of the Pharisee and the Publican praying in the Temple … who were the Pharisees and who is being criticised?

 a museum.

-Over the past ten years or so, I have visited, blogged or written about 185 or more synagogues and Jewish sites in over 20 countries.
+Over the past ten years or so, I have visited, blogged or written almost 220 synagogues and Jewish historical sites in at least two dozen countries on three continents.

 Before I began this blog, I had also visited synagogues and Jewish communities in Hong Kong, Hungary, Israel and the West Bank, Romania and Turkey.
 But I have also visited many synagogues and former synagogues in Ireland, including Dublin, Derry, Limerick and Waterford.